 The government requires auto shippers to carry liability and cargo insurance, but typically it only covers the Kelley Blue Book value.
 Things not covered should be listed on your shipping order and the bill of lading.
-Edmunds.com says you might want to upgrade your personal auto policy to include comprehensive coverage for theft and collision.
+Consider upgrading your auto policy to include comprehensive coverage for theft and collision.

-- if you know you’ll need it as soon as you reach your destination;
+- You know you’ll need it as soon as you reach your destination.

-- if it makes better financial sense to sell it and buy a new car at your new destination; or
+- It makes better financial sense to sell it and buy a new car at your new destination.

-- if you won’t need a car where you’re going or having one would create hassles.
+- You don’t need a car where you’re going or having one would create hassles.

-In that final instance, you might want to consider storing your vehicle at a self-storage facility, especially if it’s of greater value you to you than its resale price or if you’re only relocating temporarily.
+In that final instance, you might want to consider storing your vehicle in a storage unit, especially if it’s of greater value you to you than its resale price or if you’re only relocating temporarily.